barmanroys/bilby-assignment/README.md

 * [Minikube](https://minikube.sigs.k8s.io/docs/start/) as a local Kubernetes cluster manager
 * [Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) to control the cluster resources

+Further, make sure your minikube cluster can pull the public images `barmanroys/ent-extraction` and `barmanroys/ner-service` from Dockerhub.

 #### Effects of Running the Task